sankeyangshu/lemon-template-vue/README.md

 You can directly start developing your business logic on this template!
 Hope you enjoy it. 👋👋👋

+> [!NOTE]
-**Note: If this project is helpful to you, please click the "Star" button in the top-right corner.
-Thank you!**
+> If this project is helpful to you, please click the "Star" button in the top-right corner.
+Thank you!

 ## Preview